-The UKFETP is suitable for those wishing to apply for SEO/AfC Band 7 and StR grades and want to develop their field epidemiology skills.
+The UKFETP is suitable for those wishing to apply for SEO/AfC Band 7 and those currently on StR grades and who want to develop their field epidemiology skills.

 Is the salary/grade for UKFETP flexible?

 Unfortunately not, we are bound by our budget.
 If you were successful, we would only be able to offer an SEO/AfC Band 7 salary or equivalent StR grade.